Reddit (NYSE:RDDT) Shares Down 8.1%

 Analyst Upgrades and Downgrades

-Several analysts have recently commented on RDDT shares.
-Bank of America initiated coverage on shares of Reddit in a research report on Tuesday, April 16th.
-They issued a “neutral” rating and a $46.00 price target on the stock.
-Roth Capital reiterated a “buy” rating on shares of Reddit in a report on Monday, April 15th.
-Robert W. Baird boosted their price target on Reddit from $50.00 to $59.00 and gave the stock a “neutral” rating in a report on Wednesday, May 8th.
-Citigroup increased their price objective on Reddit from $65.00 to $70.00 and gave the company a “buy” rating in a research note on Friday, May 17th.
-Finally, Roth Mkm upped their price objective on shares of Reddit from $50.00 to $61.00 and gave the company a “buy” rating in a research note on Wednesday, May 8th.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, Reddit currently has a consensus rating of “Moderate Buy” and a consensus target price of 61.07.
+A number of research analysts have recently commented on RDDT shares.
+Robert W. Baird raised their price target on Reddit from $50.00 to $59.00 and gave the company a “neutral” rating in a report on Wednesday, May 8th.
+Loop Capital cut shares of Reddit from a “buy” rating to a “hold” rating and set a $75.00 target price on the stock. in a research note on Tuesday.
+Citigroup upped their price target on shares of Reddit from $65.00 to $70.00 and gave the stock a “buy” rating in a research note on Friday, May 17th.
+Raymond James began coverage on shares of Reddit in a research note on Monday, April 15th.
+They set a “strong-buy” rating and a $50.00 price objective on the stock.
+Finally, Deutsche Bank Aktiengesellschaft upped their target price on Reddit from $62.00 to $65.00 and gave the stock a “buy” rating in a research report on Friday, May 17th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average price target of 61.07.

-Reddit (NYSE:RDDT – Get Free Report) last issued its quarterly earnings results on Tuesday, May 7th.
-The company reported -8.19 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of -2.34 by -5.85.
-The business had revenue of 243.00 million during the quarter, compared to analysts’ expectations of 213.99 million.
-During the same period in the prior year, the firm posted ($1.05) earnings per share.
-The business’s quarterly revenue was up 48.4% compared to the same quarter last year.
-Research analysts predict that Reddit, Inc. will post -4.71 earnings per share for the current fiscal year.
+Reddit (NYSE:RDDT – Get Free Report) last posted its quarterly earnings data on Tuesday, May 7th.
+The company reported -8.19 EPS for the quarter, missing analysts’ consensus estimates of -2.34 by -5.85.
+The business had revenue of 243.00 million for the quarter, compared to the consensus estimate of 213.99 million.
+The company’s quarterly revenue was up 48.4% on a year-over-year basis.
+During the same period in the previous year, the company earned ($1.05) earnings per share.
+Sell-side analysts predict that Reddit, Inc. will post -4.71 EPS for the current fiscal year.

-In other news, CFO Andrew Vollero sold 50,580 shares of the company’s stock in a transaction on Thursday, May 23rd.
-The stock was sold at an average price of 58.94, for a total transaction of 2,981,185.20.
-Following the completion of the sale, the chief financial officer now directly owns 631,080 shares of the company’s stock, valued at 37,195,855.20.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-In related news, insider Benjamin Seong Lee sold 20,034 shares of the stock in a transaction dated Thursday, May 23rd.
+In other news, insider Benjamin Seong Lee sold 20,034 shares of Reddit stock in a transaction on Thursday, May 23rd.
+The stock was sold at an average price of 58.94, for a total transaction of 1,180,803.96.
+Following the transaction, the insider now owns 259,312 shares in the company, valued at 15,283,849.28.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In other Reddit news, CEO Steve Ladd Huffman sold 42,299 shares of the company’s stock in a transaction dated Thursday, May 23rd.
+The stock was sold at an average price of 58.94, for a total value of 2,493,103.06.
+Following the transaction, the chief executive officer now directly owns 689,157 shares of the company’s stock, valued at approximately 40,618,913.58.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, insider Benjamin Seong Lee sold 20,034 shares of the firm’s stock in a transaction dated Thursday, May 23rd.
 The stock was sold at an average price of 58.94, for a total value of 1,180,803.96.
-Following the completion of the sale, the insider now directly owns 259,312 shares of the company’s stock, valued at approximately 15,283,849.28.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CFO Andrew Vollero sold 50,580 shares of the company’s stock in a transaction dated Thursday, May 23rd.
-The shares were sold at an average price of 58.94, for a total value of 2,981,185.20.
-Following the completion of the transaction, the chief financial officer now owns 631,080 shares in the company, valued at approximately 37,195,855.20.
+Following the sale, the insider now directly owns 259,312 shares of the company’s stock, valued at 15,283,849.28.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 192,689 shares of company stock valued at $11,357,090.
+In the last 90 days, insiders sold 192,689 shares of company stock valued at $11,357,090.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Global Retirement Partners LLC acquired a new stake in Reddit in the first quarter valued at approximately $27,000.
-BNP Paribas Financial Markets bought a new position in shares of Reddit during the 1st quarter valued at $37,000.
-SOA Wealth Advisors LLC. bought a new position in shares of Reddit during the 2nd quarter valued at $78,000.
-ANTIPODES PARTNERS Ltd acquired a new stake in shares of Reddit in the 1st quarter valued at $63,000.
-Finally, Sandia Investment Management LP bought a new stake in Reddit in the first quarter worth $79,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Global Retirement Partners LLC acquired a new stake in shares of Reddit in the first quarter worth about $27,000.
+BNP Paribas Financial Markets bought a new position in shares of Reddit in the 1st quarter valued at approximately $37,000.
+ANTIPODES PARTNERS Ltd acquired a new stake in Reddit in the 1st quarter worth approximately $63,000.
+SOA Wealth Advisors LLC. acquired a new stake in Reddit in the 2nd quarter worth approximately $78,000.
+Finally, Sandia Investment Management LP acquired a new position in Reddit during the first quarter valued at approximately $79,000.

 Reddit Company Profile